Training-free Uncertainty Guidance for Complex Visual Tasks with MLLMs: Experiments

 \section{Experiments}

-We conduct a comprehensive set of experiments to validate the effectiveness, generality, and scalability of our Uncertainty-Guided (UG) framework.
-We evaluate its performance on three distinct and challenging localization tasks: Visual Search (Section~\ref{subsec:exp_ug_search}), Video Frame Sampling (Section~\ref{subsec:exp_ug_sample}), and Video Temporal Grounding (Section~\ref{subsec:exp_ug_ground}).
-Several analytical experiments are shown in Section~\ref{subsec:analysis}.
-To ensure fair and reproducible comparisons, all evaluations are performed using the \textit{LMMs-Eval}~\citep{zhang2024lmmseval}.
-Implementation details are available in Appendix~\ref{supp_sec:details}.
+We conduct comprehensive experiments to evaluate the effectiveness, generality, and scalability of our Uncertainty-Guided (UG) framework.
+We assess performance on three challenging localization tasks: Visual Search (\cref{subsec:exp_ug_search}), Video Frame Sampling (\cref{subsec:exp_ug_sample}), and Video Temporal Grounding (\cref{subsec:exp_ug_ground}).
+Additional analyses and efficiency discussions are presented in \cref{subsec:analysis} and \cref{subsec:efficiency}.
+All evaluations are performed using \textit{LMMs-Eval}~\cite{zhang2024lmmseval} library for consistency and reproducibility.
+Implementation details are provided in \cref{supp_sec:details}.